laswiz/turbo-bassoon/index.md

+### WELCOME!
+I'M GLAD YOU ARE HERE!
+I'm excited to showcase to you what I can do, what I have done, and I'm certainly excited to get your unbiased opinion!
+To show you what I can do, take a look around the site, check out some of my accomplishments, and let me know what you think!

 ### SELF-ASSESSMENT
 If you asked me 20 years ago if I would be finishing my bachelor's degree in Computer Science and authoring my own webpage, I would have thought you were nuts!
 Of course, I also lived in a different state, was single, and worked 80 hours per week too!
 Times have certainly changed.
 Virtually all my knowledge before I went